First in, first out (FIFO) is one of the most practical inventory methods for businesses managing stock across multiple locations.

 Beyond managing physical goods, FIFO plays a critical role in financial reporting.
 It ties sales to the oldest inventory costs, creating consistency in valuations.
 For businesses juggling growing stock levels or multiple locations, FIFO simplifies inventory flow, minimizes waste, and keeps records reliable.

-How FIFO works in inventory management?
+How does FIFO work in inventory management?

 FIFO assigns the cost of your oldest inventory to the cost of goods sold (COGS) first, while newer stock stays in inventory.
 It’s straightforward—products are sold or used in the same order they arrive.
 In a warehouse, this often means organizing stock so the oldest items are picked and shipped first to avoid waste and ensure freshness.